akoidan/pychat/README.md

   "STATISTICS": "if true navigation bar will display a link to a page with statistics user by country", "GITHUB_LINK": "an external link to project source files, in my case https://github.com/Deathangel908/pychat .
 Set to false if you don't wanna see it in the navbar", "PAINTER": "if true chat will contain a link to painter page in the navbar.
 This you can draw any images and send to chat", "FLAGS": "if true, a user name will contain a country icon on the right.
-User names are shown on the right section of the screen"
+User names are shown on the right section of the screen", "WEBRTC_CONFIG": "Sometimes webrtc stun server doesn't work in establishing a connection.
+This variable defines a variable that RtcPeerConnection accepts as a first argument, you can use {'iceServers':[{'urls':['stun:turn2.l.google.com']}]}' Or specify your turn/stun server see https://github.com/coturn/coturn project for more info"
 }
 ```